Overview

 • While the model may appear to perform well in offline tests due to these forms of leakage, its true performance may be far worse in a live environment.
 A/B testing helps uncover these issues by providing a realistic measure of performance without relying on flawed offline evaluations.

-• Thus, while offline evaluation is useful for initial model validation, A/B testing in a live environment is essential to fully understand how the model performs in practice.
-It helps to capture complexities like user interactions, feedback loops, dynamic environments, and potential issues such as data leakage that cannot be simulated effectively in offline tests.
+• While offline evaluation is useful for initial model validation, A/B testing in a live environment is essential to fully understand how the model performs in practice.
+It captures complexities like user interactions, feedback loops, dynamic environments, and issues such as data leakage or distribution mismatches that cannot be simulated effectively offline.
+Iterative refinement of metrics and models, combined with robust online testing, is crucial for ensuring effective and reliable model deployment.

 What statistical test would you use to check for statistical significance in A/B testing, and what kind of data would it apply to?